ais-one/cookbook/README.md

 ## QUICKSTART

-Clone the repository, setup and run using the following commands
+Clone the repository, setup and run, using the following commands

 ```bash
 git clone https://github.com/ais-one/vue-crud-x.git